 The bustling capitol city of Madison, Wisconsin offers visitors scenic beauty, cultural events, great food, and numerous opportunities for outdoor recreation.
 Home to the University of Madison, Bucky the Badger, squeaky cheese, and the Monona Lake Loop, Madison is one of the most bike-friendly cities I have visited in the United States!
 With multiple trails accessible throughout the city, you can easily get from place to place.
-Madison is home to the Lake Monona Loop, which I’ll highlight here below.
+Madison is home to the Lake Monona Loop, which I’ll highlight in this article.

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I make a small commission at no additional cost to you.